 Specifically, they should focus on three key points.

 Placing an order.
 The benefits of mobile don’t go down to the possibility to book a car “anywhere, anytime”.
 Mobile technologies allow using a device’s GPS capabilities for a faster search for the closest car, the shortest route, and online payment services for paying for a ride in advance.
-All this helps eradicate the unnecessary lags in passengers’ experience.
+All this helps to eradicate the unnecessary lags in passengers’ experience.

 Payment processing.
 The integration of mobile payments has become a must in almost any type of apps.
 However, for taxi apps - especially for those operating in local markets - it’s important to support all popular types of payment processing: online payments, plastic card payments, and the old good cash.

 Building trust between passengers and drivers.
 Uber is notable for its approach to partnering with the trustworthy drivers, as well as for its rating systems that allow both passengers and drivers to learn who will they interact with and what riding history these persons have.
 This is not the flawless way to build trust between passengers and drivers, but it works nonetheless.

 The transportation service companies must act now and adopt mobile app technologies.
 It’s a perfect opportunity for them to partner with the established local mobile services or consider developing their own mobile taxi booking app.
 On the other hand, entrepreneurs should too consider fitting this market before other companies will do that.
 One way or another, it will lead to the enhancement of the taxi services’ quality and the emergence of new successful marketplaces.